TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 6/1 Chronicles 6.3.md

 ---

-And the children of Amram: Aaron, and Moses, and Miriam.
-And the sons of Aaron: Nadab, and Abihu, Eleazar, and Ithamar.
+The children of Amram: Aaron, and Moses, and Miriam.
+The sons of Aaron: Nadab, and Abihu, Eleazar, and Ithamar.